Samuel-Turner/Bees/Bees/ReadMe.txt

 The checkDead method compaes the HealthLimit variable to the current health of the bee, and if the current health is less than the health limit IsDead becomes true.
 CheckDead is private as it should only be accessed via the damage method.
-The checkDead method is seperate from the damage method as each method should compute one thing.
+The checkDead method is separate from the damage method as each method should compute one thing.

 Print Method was added to make presenting information onto a form easier and look nicer.
 I used yes and no instead of true and false for isdead and I thought that it would be easier for the average user to understand.